 There’s nothing objectively special about what’s on these shelves.
 They’re not first editions or rare texts.
 Most can be found in any public library in America.
 An embarrassing number have not been opened since college.
 A more embarrassing number are still unread.

 They have traveled though—extensively.
-In suitcases that consistently failed to meet with airline weight requirements; in duct-taped boxes mailed to school in the fall and home again in spring; in the back of a truck full of event tents and helium tanks; in moving vans and u-hauls and the trunks of cars driven caravan style between nine different residences across the greater Bay Area.
+In suitcases that consistently failed to meet with airline weight requirements; in duct-taped boxes mailed to school in the fall and home again in spring; in the back of a truck full of event tents and helium tanks bound for the Special Olympics; in moving vans and u-hauls and the trunks of cars driven caravan style between nine different residences across the greater Bay Area.
 It wasn’t that I couldn’t let them go; I never seriously considered it.
 I’m not sure it even occurred to me.